shamis6ali/placementprogram/README.md

 ---

 ## 🗒️ Overview
-Recruitment agency **Power Recruitment** (Bloomington, IN) wants to estimate—before investing in a client—whether that applicant will ultimately secure a U.S. graduate‑program placement.
+Recruitment agency **Power Recruitment** (Bloomington, IN) wants to estimate before investing in a client, whether that applicant will ultimately secure a U.S. graduate‑program placement.
 Using the **Job Placement Dataset** from Kaggle, this project:

 1. Cleans & encodes the raw CSV.